 ASSISTING INVESTORS NATIONWIDE

-Howard Rosenfield, an attorney in Farmington, Connecticut, and in Boca Raton, Florida, helps investors throughout the United States and foreign investors who have suffered losses due to broker or advisor misconduct in arbitration and mediation proceedings in state and federal courts and in arbitration and mediation proceedings before FINRA (formerly the National Association of Securities Dealers [NASD]), JAMS, Endispute and other Alternative Dispute Resolution venues.
+Howard Rosenfield, an investment recovery attorney in Farmington, Connecticut, and in Boca Raton, Florida, helps investors throughout the United States and foreign investors who have suffered losses due to broker or advisor misconduct in arbitration and mediation proceedings in state and federal courts and in arbitration and mediation proceedings before FINRA (formerly the National Association of Securities Dealers [NASD]), JAMS, and other Alternative Dispute Resolution venues.

 He emphasizes that broker or advisor misconduct may include the recommendation of investments that were unsuitable in light of an investor’s background, experience, knowledge or financial needs.
 Every customer has the right to demand mediation or arbitration of any dispute with his or her broker/advisor or brokerage firm.
 Because arbitration is prompt and less costly than going to court, Attorney Rosenfield resolves investment disputes through the mediation and arbitration facilities of FINRA and the AAA.